2016 Football League Championship play-off final: Route to the final

 Hull City finished the regular 2015–16 season in fourth place in the Football League Championship, the second tier of the English football league system, two places ahead of Sheffield Wednesday.
 Both therefore missed out on the two automatic places for promotion to the Premier League and instead took part in the play-offs to determine the third promoted team.
 Hull finished six points behind Middlesbrough (who were promoted in second place) and ten behind league winners Burnley.
 Sheffield Wednesday ended the season nine points behind Hull.

 Sheffield Wednesday faced Brighton & Hove Albion in their play-off semi-final and the first leg was played at Hillsborough.
-A goal from Brighton's Fernando Forestieri was ruled out for offside before Wednesday's Ross Wallace scored from 25 yards just before half time.
+A goal from Wednesday's Fernando Forestieri was ruled out for offside before Wednesday's Ross Wallace scored from 25 yards just before half time.
 Connor Goldson and Tomer Hemed were both substituted for Brighton through injury in the first half, and with Steve Sidwell and Anthony Knockaert leaving the field in the second half, the visitors were forced to play the final 30 minutes with ten men.
 Kieran Lee doubled Wednesday's advantage in the 73rd minute and the tie ended 2–0.
 Brighton's Lewis Dunk, back from suspension, scored the opening goal in the second leg, at Falmer Stadium.
 Less than ten minutes later, Wallace's cross drifted into the goal to equalise the tie.
 Brighton barely threatened Wednesday in the second half and the semi-final ended 3–1 on aggregate; the south coast club lost their third play-off semi-final in four years.

 Hull City's semi-final was against Derby County and the first leg was held at Pride Park Stadium.
 Abel Hernández put the visitors into the lead with a 25-yard shot on the half-hour mark, before an own goal from Jason Shackell doubled Hull's lead before the break.
 Derby's first shot on target, a weak effort from Jacob Butterfield, came in the 80th minute.
 Andrew Robertson scored late in stoppage time to end the match 3–0.
 The second leg was played at the KCOM Stadium and Derby took an early lead with a Johnny Russell goal in the 7th minute.
 An own goal from Robertson ten minutes before the break made the score 2–0 to Derby while a save from Hull's goalkeeper Eldin Jakupović denied Chris Martin and Derby an equaliser.
 Despite having almost two-thirds of the possession and 16 shots, Derby were unable to restore parity as the semi-final ended 3–2 on aggregate to Hull.